STENCIL: (3) Preparing the paper

-2) If a part cut out is large or if it is shaped like half a circle, to hold it in place a bridge, that is a small piece of the paper, is left connecting the opposite sides.
+2) If a part cut out is large or if it is shaped like half a circle, in order to hold it in place bridge, that is a small piece of the paper, is left connecting the opposite sides.
 The space will have to be painted by hand after the stenciling of the color is finished.

 3) Paint on plastic paper dries very quickly, remove it with a dry cloth and continue your work.